-Student billing information is accessible through a secure VitNet account, accessed from the Viterbo homepage.
-Use your username and password to log in and then click “Student Account Statement” under the Financial Information section of the Student Menu.
-Student Account Statements include tuition, fees, room and board (meal plan) if you will live on campus, and a health insurance charge if you use the insurance plan purchased through Viterbo.
+Student billing information is accessible through a secure Self-Service account.
+Use your Viterbo username and password to log in and then click “Student Account Statement” under the Financial Information section of the Student Menu.
+Student Account Statements include tuition, fees, room and board (meal plan) if you will live on campus.

-All international students must pay their university bill in full by 8:00AM the Monday that classes begin for each term they are enrolled.
+All international students must pay their university bill in full by 8:00AM the Monday that classes begin for the first two terms they are enrolled.

 If international students experience unexpected financial hardship, they are encouraged to reach out to Kevin Ganther in the Business Office to review potential financial accommodations.

 Viterbo understands the limitations on luggage you have during your travels to campus.
 As such, we would like to offer the opportunity to have any items you need shipped to campus.
 For those living on campus, we will place any boxes you have shipped in your rooms so they are available upon your arrival.
 In order to help us, please ship items between July 15 and Aug.
 15. Items that arrive during that one-month window will be placed in your room for your arrival.
 While we will make our best effort to place items that arrive after Aug.
 15 in student rooms, you may need to pick those items up from the Student Union Front Desk (where the student mail room is located).
 A full list of what students should bring to campus can be found HERE.
 You may either ship items from home or order items through online vendors such as www.amazon.com.